Solar Power Guides & Rankings Canada 2021

 Upfront cost of installation remains a primary barrier for many property owners.
 Provinces scored higher when upfront costs were lower.

 Property assessed clean energy (PACE) is an innovative financing option that allows you to repay your system costs through your property tax.
-Higher scoring provinces had these programs available to use for solar systems.
+Higher scoring provinces had these programs available to use for solar system installation.

 Loans that are specifically intended for clean energy projects make it easier for homeowners to switch to solar.
 Provinces that had these options scored higher.